+- Configure models for two TRISO cohorts at minimum: intact TRISO and failed TRISO - Do not configure models for more TRISO cohorts unless sufficient information is available - Configure only a single matrix model (more aren't allowed) according to fuel element design (e.g. a conventional PBR pebble vs. a fueled spherical shell pebble)

+(h)

-- Configure models for two TRISO cohorts at minimum: intact TRISO and failed TRISO - Do not configure models for more TRISO cohorts unless sufficient information is available - Configure only a single matrix model (more aren't allowed) according to fuel element design (e.g. a conventional PBR pebble vs. a fueled spherical shell pebble) - Be careful about initial TRISO model population fractions and about those dynamics during the transient diffusion/transport stage of the calculation - Choose reasonable recoil and contamination fractions - Don't overdo finite volume diffusion grid noding for each model - Use the best diffusion coefficient data available...depending on the circumstances, absurd diffusivities can lead to difficulties in the SS DIF stage - Track as many fission product species as necessary - Some species diffusion data is required - o Consider RN1 mapping and note can scale RN class releases to any given tracked species - Do not invoke partition coefficients or sorption isotherms unless sufficient data is available (or for sensitivity probing)
+- Be careful about initial TRISO model population fractions and about those dynamics during the transient diffusion/transport stage of the calculation - Choose reasonable recoil and contamination fractions - Don't go overboard with finite volume diffusion grid noding for each model - Use the best diffusion coefficient data available...depending on the circumstances, absurd diffusivities can lead to difficulties in the SS DIF stage - Track as many fission product species as necessary - Some species diffusion data is required - Consider RN1 mapping and note can scale RN class releases to any given tracked species - Use symmetry (zero flux) conditions at "inner" boundary of all models for diffusion solutions - Use zero molar concentration at "outer" boundary of all models for diffusion solutions - Do not invoke partition coefficients or sorption isotherms unless sufficient data is available

-Best Practices - FP Release DCH/RNI Mapping
+16 Best Practices - FP Release DCH/RNI Mapping